kiwidamien/StackedTurtles/content/roc/what_is_the_roc_curve.md

 ## Classification: Hard vs Soft Predictions

 We usually think of a classifier as being a model that takes in a set of features, and predicts a single class for that object.
-For example, a classifier might process a picture and classify it as a "cat" or a "dog".
+For example, an image classifier may process a picture and classify it as a "cat" or a "dog".
 These predictions are called _hard predictions_, insofar as we only get the predicted class with no indication of the "confidence" that the model has in its prediction.
 A _soft prediction_ is when we assign each category a score, with a higher score meaning we have more confidence in that answer.
 One natural score to use is the "probability" that an image belongs to a certain category.
 For an example of the difference, an image classifier might classify the image on the left as a cat (hard prediction) but only give it a low score (soft prediction) as it isn't entirely sure it isn't a croissant.

 <img src="images/roc/catcroissant.png" width="70%" />

-If we have a soft prediction, one way of generating a hard prediction is to guess the class with the highest score.
-If your model is well-trained, and your goal is to maximize accuracy, this is the best approach to take.
-If, however, the costs of misclassication are drastically different for the different classes, predicting accuracy might not be the right thing to measure.
-An example of this in a multiclass setting might be a test to determine if food is still good: after putting a sample of milk in I might receive the following predictions:
+With a soft prediction, one way to generate a hard prediction is to guess the class with the highest score.
+If your model is well-trained, this approach does a good job of maximizing accuracy.
+If the costs of misclassication are drastically different for the different classes, predicting accuracy might not be the right thing to measure.
+For example, a classifier for testing if food is still good might make the following predictions about the milk in my fridge:

 | Class | Fine | Taste Funny | Nautious | Food poising | Kills me |
 |------ |------|-------------|----------|--------------|----------|